JuliaLang/julia/doc/src/manual/performance-tips.md

 cannot deduce the type of the return value of a function, even `convert`, unless the types of all the function's arguments are known.

-Type annotation will not enhance (and can actually hinder) performance if the type is constructed at run-time.
+Type annotation will not enhance (and can actually hinder) performance if the type is abstract, or constructed at run-time.
 This is because the compiler cannot use the annotation to specialize the subsequent code, and the type-check itself takes time.
 For example, in the code:

 ```julia
 function nr(a, prec)